-Fig.7.
+Fig.6.
 CLD showing causal relationships between identified risk variables and feedback loops.

 In the reinforcing loops R1 and R2, average experience of the primary AUV operating team influences the number of human error incidents during a deployment.
-This causality is supported through interviews with the AUV Team and also mentioned in the literature (Wiegmann & Shappell, 2012)(Reason, 1990).
-Human error incidents determine partially, the overall incident rate, which is an indicator of the risk of AUV loss in the Antarctic.
-(G Griffiths, Millard, McPhail, Stevenson, & Challenor, 2003)(Stokey et al., 1999)(Ho, Pavlovic, Arrabito, & Abdalla, 2011)A higher incident rate naturally reflects a greater risk of AUV loss.
+This causality is also supported in the literature (Wiegmann & Shappell, 2012)(Reason, 1990).
+Human error incidents determine partially, the overall incident rate, which reflects the risk level of losing the AUV in the Antarctic.
+Supporting this causality are several studies which found that human errors play a significant role in contributing to the overall risk of AUV loss (G Griffiths, Millard, McPhail, Stevenson, & Challenor, 2003)(Stokey et al., 1999)(Ho, Pavlovic, Arrabito, & Abdalla, 2011).
 The occurrence of incidents during deployments can cause delays and adversely impact reputation of the organisation in AUV operations.
-The level of research demand also influences the reputation of the organisation through research output such as number of research publications.
-With a time delay, reputation of the organisation influences the number of third-party AUV hire contracts, albeit limited by commercial demand.
-The senior management team then determines the amount of budget allocation for the AUV human resources (HR), with justification based on the amount of revenue from AUV hire contracts and gain in reputation contributed by the AUV program.
-The amount of allocated HR budget can impact management strategies in areas such as recruitment, turnover and training, which affects the average experience of the AUV team, thus completing the two reinforcing feedback loops.
+The level of research demand also influences the reputation of the organisation through research output such as the number of research publications.
+Subjected to a time delay, reputation of the organisation have an influence over the number of third-party AUV hire contracts, albeit limited by external commercial demand.
+Based on the amount of revenue generated from AUV hire contracts and gain in reputation contributed by the AUV program, senior management of the University then determines the amount of budget to be allocated for the AUV program in the next work year.
+This includes budget for human resources (HR), which can impact management strategies in areas such as recruitment, turnover and training.
+Logically, a higher amount of budget allocation for human resources translates to higher average experience of the AUV team, thus completing the two reinforcing feedback loops.

 In the B1 balancing loop, reputation of the organisation in AUV operations determines the level of future AUV utilisation.
-With higher AUV usage, the higher the effective age and vice versa.
-The effective age of the AUV directly influences technical and system failure rate with a typical ‘bathtub’ curve relationship consisting of three phases: an infant mortality phase with a decreasing failure rate, a normal operating period with low, relatively constant failure rate and a wear-out phase that exhibits an increasing failure rate.
-Technical and system failures then determine, partially, the overall incident rate, which affects reputation, completing the feedback loop.
+Higher AUV usage will result in a higher rate of ageing, vice versa.
+The effective age of the AUV then directly influences technical and system failure rate with a typical ‘bathtub’ curve relationship consisting of three phases: a relatively short infant mortality phase with a decreasing failure rate, a normal operating period with low, relatively constant failure rate and a wear-out phase that exhibits an increasing failure rate.
+Technical and system failures determine, partially, the overall incident rate, which affects reputation of the organisation and completes the feedback loop.

-In the B2 balancing loop, the level of technical and system failures affect reactive maintenance costs.
+In the B2 balancing loop, the level of technical and system failures affects reactive maintenance costs.
 Together with preventive maintenance costs, they make up the total expenses for overall maintenance.
-With a lump sum budget allocation to the AUV program, a higher spending on maintenance can reduce the amount of budget allocated to human resources and vice versa.
+With a lump-sum budget allocation to the AUV program, higher spending on maintenance reduces the amount of budget allocated to human resources and vice versa.

-To better analyse the interactions between the feedback loops and quantify the risk of AUV loss, construction of the FuSDRA model was carried out next.
+To better analyse the interactions between feedback loops and quantify the risk of AUV loss, construction of the FuSDRA model was carried out next.

 3.3 Modelling

-Using the CLD as a basis, a stock and flow model was constructed and this is shown in Fig.8.
+Using the CLD as a basis, a stock and flow model was constructed and shown in Fig.7.
 Formulations, definitions and initial conditions were established using information sought from domain knowledge sources, as shown in Appendix I.